quality-liquid/cupid_code/Documentation/Design/HighLevel/new-high-level-team3.md

 0. AI Listen-in
     * This page will listen to the conversation during the date and give real-time advice to the Dater as needed.
     * It will also provide real-time information about Cupids or other dating opportunities.
+0. Notification
+    * This page will be the center of notifications, allowing the daters and cupids to see the previous and current notifications.
 0. Cupid Main Page
     * This will be the home page for Cupids.
     * This is where Cupids will Clock in and out.